 Figure 1: Kaplan-Meier survival curve for total mortality in elderly patients undergoing hemodialysis with low and high CRP (median 1.33 nmol/L)

-When comparing the groups according to their age, Kaplan-Meier curves (p = .06, log-rank test, Figure 2) was noted that patients older than 85 years had a higher risk of total mortality, but marginally statistically significant (p = .06).
+When comparing the groups according to their age, Kaplan-Meier curves (p = .06, log-rank test, Figure 2) showed patients older than 85 years had a non-significant higher risk of total mortality, (p = .06).

-Figure 2: Kaplan-Meier survival curve for total mortality in elderly patients undergoing hemodialysis over and lower 85 years old
+Figure 2: Kaplan-Meier survival curve for total mortality in elderly patients undergoing hemodialysis ≥85 years and <85 years old

-The Kaplan-Meier curves showed that comparing to the causes of ESRD, patients who had heart disease as the primary cause had a higher risk of mortality (4 deaths in 8 patients, p = .03, log-rank test), while lower those with obstructive uropathy as cause of renal disease (1 death in 6 patients).

-Cox single-factor analysis showed that age (p = .013, HR = 1.13, 95% CI: 1.03-1.24) and the lowest CRP (p = .047, HR = 2.17, 95% CI: 1.01-4.66), were associated with the total mortality of the patients.
+The Kaplan–Meier survival analysis indicated that, compared with other causes of end-stage renal disease (ESRD), patients whose primary cause was cardiovascular disease had a higher mortality risk (4 deaths among 8 patients; p = 0.03, log-rank test), whereas those with obstructive uropathy as the underlying cause showed lower mortality (1 death among 6 patients).Cox single-factor analysis showed that age (p = .013, HR = 1.13, 95% CI: 1.03-1.24) and the lower CRP (p = .047, HR = 2.17, 95% CI: 1.01-4.66), were associated with the total mortality of the patients.
 Hemoglobin, serum parathormone and albumin, sex, smoking, type of vascular access, hospitalizations, DM, AH, CVD and cancer were not associated with the endpoint of the study.
 Cox multivariate analysis was then performed by placing in the same model only the variables related to mortality in the single-factor analysis (age, low CRP and causes of ESRD) and it was found that only age remained an independent prognostic factor of total mortality in elderly patients under hemodialysis (Table 2).

 Table 2: Single-factor and multifactorial Cox analysis for total mortality in elderly patients over 80 years old under hemodialysis (CRP=C-reactive protein)